David-Bugaboo/Twentyheim/Treasures.md

 and covers their physiognomy, culture, and what little of their history is known.
 It also includes a large section on their language, providing the basics for human–
 rangifer communication.
 A wizard that possesses a Book of the Rangifer may
-include one rangifer (see Bestiary, p.57) in his warband at a cost of 100gc.
+include one rangifer (see Bestiary, p.57) in his warband at a cost of 100 coroas.
 The
 rangifer takes the place of a soldier and is treated in all respects as a soldier and
 not as a creature.
 As rangifers hate the undead, they will not serve in a warband
 that includes these creatures.
 A wizard with a rangifer in his warband may take